-Add/drop/withdrawal deadlines for the University of Wisconsin Bachelor of Science in Health and Wellness Management are subject to the policies of your home campus.
+Add/drop/withdrawal deadlines for the University of Wisconsin Health and Wellness Management program are subject to the policies of your home campus.

 Prior to withdrawing, we recommend that you talk with your instructor and/or adviser.
 For more information about the withdrawal policy and deadlines, please contact your home campus adviser.

 Are you ready to get started?